How Much of a Problem Are Drugs in Schools Today

 Not only that but dangerous synthetic drugs have also risen in popularity.
 These drugs are particularly controversial because up until recently, they were legal.
 Teens could buy them at convenience stores across the country; they were labeled “Not for human consumption”.
 This resulted in the idea that they are a safer alternative to traditional drugs, which is far from the case.
 Synthetic drugs like bath salts, K2 (also known as Spice) and Smiles can have mind-altering effects, causing teens to act very strangely–often becoming violent or even suicidal.

 Private schools are affected, too, with more than half admitting that their schools are drug-infected.
 This is a huge jump from the thirty-six percent in 2011.
 Researchers believe digital peer pressure to be the culprit, with seventy-five percent of students saying that Facebook pictures of teens partying with drugs would encourage others to do the same.
 In fact, those who are exposed to such pictures by being connected to social media like Facebook and Twitter are four times more likely to have used marijuana and more than three times likelier to have used alcohol.

 What to Do About Drug Use In Schools

 Talk to your children about the harmful effects of drugs and alcohol.
 Start early, and don’t just do it once.
 Stay in communication with your child about things that might be upsetting him, that might drive him to drugs.
 And continue to do so even into college as the business of drugs does not cease after high school.
-Let you kids ask questions and give them real and honest answers.
-There are also tools through Narconon drug education like live lectures, video and booklets that break down the dangers of drugs and addiction.
+Let your kids ask questions and give them real and honest answers.